 Ultimately, she says, she’s not the giver in this story, but the recipient.

 “Even though the point was to help a stranger,” Mary Ellen says, “I think she actually helped me more.
 It feels great when you can use your ‘superpower’ for good.”

 Now you know who to call when you need to rig up a key-saving device.
-All it takes it some banner poles, some duct tape, a magnet and my super friend Mary Ellen.
+All it takes is some banner poles, some duct tape, a magnet, and my super friend Mary Ellen.

 Liked this article?
 Maybe you’d also enjoy: Stop Running the Stairs for Someone Else’s Hot Dog or What I Learned About Myself Through Paint-by-Numbers.